netdata/netdata/docs/step-by-step/step-00.md

 [Step 5.
 Health monitoring alarms and notifications](step-05.md)

 Learn how to tune, silence, and write custom alarms.
-Then, enable notifications so you never miss a health status or performance anomaly.
+Then enable notifications so you never miss a change in health status or performance anomaly.

 [Step 6.
 Collect metrics from more services and apps](step-06.md)

-Learn how to enable/disable collection plugins, configure a collection plugin job, and add more charts to your Netdata dashboard.
+Learn how to enable/disable collection plugins and configure a collection plugin job to add more charts to your Netdata dashboard and begin monitoring more apps and services, like MySQL, Nginx, MongoDB, and hundreds more.

 [Step 7.
 Netdata's dashboard in depth](step-07.md)